VoIP Resources VoIP Fundamentals VoIP Glossary

 How Do Cell Phones Work?
 Introducing Radio Waves and a Grid System

 Cell phones have the same speaker and microphone combination in them.
 While they still transform your voice’s sound waves into an electrical signal, that signal is sent out from your cell phone over radio waves.
-When those radio waves are received by the other person’s cell phone, they are converted back into sound waves for that person to hear.
+When those radio waves are sent through a wireless network and received by the other person’s cell phone, they are converted back into sound waves for that person to hear.

 The fascinating part is how those radio waves travel between the caller’s cell phone and the callee’s cell phone.
-Cell phones connect to their nearest cell phone mast, which is just a massive fixed antenna on the ground.
-When a cell phone makes a call, the signal is beamed to that particular mast, which then routes the call through a local base station and onto its destination.
+Cell phones connect wirelessly to their nearest cell phone mast, which is just a massive fixed antenna on the ground.
+You may have noticed some disguised as pine trees, flag poles, even saguaro cacti.
+Anyway, when a cell phone makes a call, the signal is beamed to that mast, which then routes the call through a local base station and onto its destination.

 Cell phones beam calls over radio waves.